 The purpose of all this information is to improve your child’s education.
 But the practice and sheer volume of individual-level data being gathered has raised concerns among privacy advocates.
 Despite state and federal requirements governing the collection, maintenance, and reporting of student special education data, questions remain as to how effective those regulations are, and if they’re robust enough to protect the privacy of your child.

 When it comes to answering those questions, the jury is still out.
 But privacy advocates agree that red flags abound, including a general lack of oversight.
 Many state and local education departments sub-contract with independent data-management services to carry out their data gathering programs.
-In these instances, some schools or districts are not directly overseeing the maintenance or security of student information.
+In those cases, schools or districts may not be directly overseeing the maintenance or security of student information.

 - It is not uncommon for schools to provide student files, parental correspondence, or other documents to a parent who is not authorized to receive such information.

 - Human errors can—and do—result in writing the wrong student’s name on an evaluation or entering student data incorrectly.